New York Senate Passes Bill to Legalize E-Scooters and Motor-Assisted Bikes

 Currently, someone who is ticketed for operating an electric scooter or motor-assisted bicycle in New York faces a $500 fine.
 Despite this fact some people use these vehicles for enjoyment or to make deliveries.
 Should their use be legalized, e-scooter activity will increase almost immediately and injuries may result even under the best of circumstances.

-For decades, the lawyers of Barasch & McGarry have advocated for New Yorkers who have been injured in all types of vehicle accidents.
+For decades, the lawyers of Barasch McGarry Salzman & Penson have advocated for New Yorkers who have been injured in all types of vehicle accidents.
 No matter what transportation innovations come about, we are here to seek full compensation for collision victims.
 To schedule a free initial consultation, please call us at 888.746.8212 or contact us online.